 Making money from music isn’t easy, but it’s not impossible.
 By setting up diversified, automated revenue streams, musicians in 2020 are able to reduce the risk and take a chance on their dream career.

-How to make money with music
+How to make money as a musician

 - Earn streaming royalties through digital distribution